What Is a Discovery Call in Sales?

 - Know what solutions they’ve tried.

 Being given the same advice repeatedly can be tedious and frustrating.
-Avoid making your clients go through this and ask for solutions they’ve already tried before you suggest new ones.
+Avoid making your clients go through this; ask for solutions they’ve already tried before suggesting new ones.

 - Move the deal forward.

-Once all the final details have been established, encourage your client to move the deal forward and check if everything is acceptable.
-It’ll help prevent major revisions to the plan and save both parties more time.
+Once all final details have been established, encourage your client to move the deal forward and confirm that everything is acceptable.
+It'll help prevent major revisions to the plan and save time for both parties.

 - What are your goals?